 It’s also important not to put all your eggs in one basket.
 In this case, that means focusing only on one review site and disregarding the rest.
 Different customers prefer different sites, and some take multiple sites into consideration.
 Consider this: one hotel is a rockstar on Google but totally absent everywhere else, while another hotel at a similar price and location has great reviews on Google, TripAdvisor, and Hotels.com.
 Which would a traveler be more likely to choose?

 While desperate times might tempt you to try manipulating the system with fake reviews, resist.
 For reviews to make an impact, they need to be authentic–that means not written by friends, relatives or employees, and not written in exchange for some kind of incentive.
 Both search engines and customers can see right through fake reviews, and they won’t be impressed.
 Instead of wasting time and money on fabricating feedback, spend it on delivering great experiences that customers want to write about.

 So let’s say you implement an automated software for review generation.
 What’s next?
 Blast all your customers with requests right away?
 Not so fast.
 While receiving a lot of reviews all at once might sound satisfying, it’s actually not a good idea–they appear fake even if they’re not.
-That’s why tools like BirdEye let you use drip campaigns to ask a group of customers for reviews over an extended timeframe.
+That’s why tools like Birdeye let you use drip campaigns to ask a group of customers for reviews over an extended timeframe.
 This helps you generate a steady flow of reviews, evenly distributed over time and on a variety of sites you care about, all while staying compliant with review site policies.

 The takeaway: a solid online reputation management strategy is continuous.
 Even the companies with the best reputations have to work hard to maintain them, especially as more and more businesses start kicking reputation management into full gear.
 Whatever shape your business reputation is in, collecting more customer reviews will help.